Hotlines

 Violence.

-The Trevor Project (LGB Community)
+The Trevor Project LGBTQ Community

 Veterans Crisis Line